 Students may not print or make photocopies in the school office.
-Printing is available in the library only and will require that documents be transferred to the student's google drive or thumb drive.
+Printing is available in the library only and will require that documents be transferred to the student's Google Drive or thumb drive.
 Careful planning is required to avoid missing assignment deadlines.

-Non-Discriminatory Policy
+$Non ext{-}Discriminatory\ Policy$

-Notre-Dame International High School does not discriminate on the basis of race, color, gender, creed, religion, national or ethnic origin, sexual orientation, socio-economic status, or disability in administration of its admissions and scholarship programs, the administration of its educational, athletic, or other school programs, or its employment practices.
+Notre Dame International High School does not discriminate based on race, color, gender, creed, religion, national or ethnic origin, sexual orientation, socio-economic status, or disability in the administration of its admissions and scholarship programs, the administration of its educational, athletic, or other school programs, or its employment practices.